 - Slowness: Most WordPress sites (if they ever get big) will run very slowly compared to a site built without WordPress.
-The more plugins you have installed, and the more you customize it, the slower it will run.
-Speed of a website site is a confirmed SEO point — Google says they will favor faster websites.
-One of my clients built her site in WordPress despite my advice to the contrary; it’s a big site with many plugins.
+The more WordPress plugins you have installed, and the more you customize your site, the slower it will run.
+Speed of a website is a confirmed SEO point — Google says they will favor faster websites.
+One of my clients built her site in WordPress despite my advice to the contrary; it’s a big site with a huge database and many plugins.
 These cause it to be slow, despite being on its own dedicated server, and despite using every tool at our disposal to speed up the server and delivery of the pages (tricks like caching the pages, using Varnish, using CloudFlare, etc.).
-Even with all that, pages take six to eight seconds to load — which is ‘way too slow.
+Even with all that, pages still take six to eight seconds to load — which is ‘way too slow.

 - HTML5 “Elements”: These are fairly new HTML5 tags (MAIN, ARTICLE, HEADER, FOOTER, ASIDE, NAV) which help Google to “see” the portions of the page you want them to focus on, and recognize them as either important, or not.
 These HTML 5 elements are not typically built into WordPress or its “themes”.
 They are, however, an important part of modern SEO of a website.

-- Micro Formats: These are another SEO technique that helps Google figure out what pages are about.
+- Micro Formats: These are used as another SEO technique that helps Google figure out what pages are about.
 The technique for using these is covered here: http://schema.org.
-Schema.org Micro Formats are a big part of modern SEO and are very poorly (if at all) implemented in WordPress and most WP themes.
+Micro Formats are a big part of modern SEO and are very poorly (if at all) implemented in WordPress and most WP themes.
 I have seen that WordPress is recently making steps in the direction of making limited use of Open Graph — another kind of Micro Formats.
 The best practice would be to use schema.org’s Micro Formats.
-They just convey more information to Google about the nature of the web page.
+They convey more information to Google about the nature of what is on the web page.

-- Siloing See: Siloing a Website if you don’t know about the still-effective SEO technique of Siloing.
-If your plan is to have a small site of less than, say, 50 pages, your site isn’t really going to be big enough to build silosand you could safely skip this point.
+- Siloing See: How to Silo a Website if you don’t know about the old but still-effective SEO technique of Siloing (aka “page-rank sculpting”).
+If your plan is to have a small site of less than, say, 50 pages, your site probably isn’t going to be big enough to build silos and you could safely skip this point.

 Another point I’ll bring up — although it’s not SEO related — is that many business owners I speak with come to me already wanting a website that they can add pages/pictures/content to, themselves.
 They’ve been sold (not by me!) the “Content Management” feature of WordPress or think that it may be important to them, or have been told it is important.
 The line I often hear is that the site needs to have “fresh content” added routinely.

-In my experience, it is the rare client that will actually USE the “content management” features of WordPress.
+That said, in my experience, it is the rare client that will actually USE the “content management” features of WordPress.
 Most business owners don’t actually want to go through the learning curve required to be able to add content through WordPress, or to learn how to fill in the fields of the SEO plugin correctly.
 Instead, they want to hire someone to do this for them.
 Typically their Marketing Director or Social Media Director is given this responsibility.
-If the website owners are very lucky they will find someone who actually knows what he/she is doing in WordPress — and actually does it!
+If the website owners are very lucky they will find someone who actually knows what he or she is doing in WordPress — and will actually do it!

 But I’ve had many clients who have hired such people only to find (horrors!) that the person hasn’t got a clue, or simply can’t produce the volume needed, or has “other fish to fry.”
 It rarely works out.
 When it does, things are golden!